jardimguilherme/jardimguilherme/readme.md

 ---

 ### 👨‍💻 About Me:
-- 🏃‍♂️ Pursuing a Master's Degree in Computer Science/Software Engineering
+- 🏃‍♂️ Pursuing a master's degree in computer science/software engineering
-- 🎓 Bachelor's Degree in Software Engineering
+- 🎓 Bachelor's degree in software engineering
-- 💼 Working as a data analyst for Azul Linhas Aéreas
+- 💼 Data analyst at Azul Linhas Aéreas
 - 📫 Reach me out at:
   - 📧 <guilherme@manancial.net>;
   - 🌐 [LinkedIn](https://www.linkedin.com/in/guilhermesjardim/)